 Surprisingly, cameras like the blackmagic cinema cameras, don't really allow the use of taking photos.

 Do I need to shoot in 4K?

-Most Canon cameras don't currently allow the use of filming in 4K, The lightweight cameras have really changed the industry in recent years, So going with a Panasonic and Sony cameras does have an advantage.
+At the moment, you have to pay a lot of money to use the new Canon cameras that shoot 4k.
+The lightweight cameras have really changed the industry in recent years, So going with a Panasonic and Sony cameras does have an advantage.
 Canon has been very slow in competing in the 4K industry.

 Do I want to have a range of low cost lenses and accessories?

 Future proofing your camera kit is also good practice, The Canon EF Mount has probably the largest amount of Lenses and Accessories.

 Would you like to shoot in slow motion?
 Not every camera can do this, reading the technical specifications of the camera is very good practice, even if you can't fully understand all the terms.
 One of the cameras we use is the Sony A6300.
 This camera allows to shoot in 120 frames per second in Full HD.
 So this is an added advantage to those cameras that only shoot in 24 or 25 frames per second.